Abhishek4548/Flood-Prediction-Model/README.md

 # Flood Risk Prediction System 🌊

 ## Overview
-This project is a comprehensive AI and Machine Learning-based application for predicting flood risks in specific regions (**Mostar**, **Jablanica**, and **Fojnica**).
+This project is a comprehensive AI and Machine Learning-based application for predicting flood risks in specific regions (**Dakshina Kannada**).
 By utilizing historical and real-time weather data, the system evaluates potential flood risks and offers valuable insights.

 ---